-Broadland is home to approximately 131,700 people.
-It is equally divided between urban and rural locations.
+Broadland is home to approximately 132,247 people.
+It is equally divided between urban and rural locations, and comprises 65 parishes of varying sizes.

 There are large urban areas on the borders of Norwich City including, Catton, Hellesdon, Thorpe St Andrew and Sprowston.
 The 3 market towns of Acle, Aylsham and Reepham provide vital amenities for local residents and visitors, and are employment centres for many residents.
 Other large and small settlements play a vital role in supporting the local economy and providing key facilities for residents including North Walsham, Reedham, Blofield, Brundall and Taverham.
 Wroxham Broad and the River Bure are tourist attractions and contribute to the local economy.